dwrobel/flatcam/README.md

 8.11.2019

-- updated the make file for freezed executable
+- updated the make file for frozen executable

 7.11.2019